Swarup-Ranjan-Mondal/contests-tracker/README.md

 ### 🕰️ **Automated Scheduling**

-The scraper service uses **Node.js Cron Jobs**, which can be configured to run at regular intervals.
-This ensures the contest database stays up-to-date.
+The scraper service uses **Node.js Cron Jobs** to keep the contest database up-to-date by running every 6 hours.
+It operates in the background using PM2, and the interval can be easily adjusted for timely updates.

 ## 📌 **Frontend** (`frontend/`)